bparanj/crystal/electronics/experiments/queue/ohms-law-experiments.md

 4. Explain:
    - This experiment demonstrates Ohm’s Law by showing that the voltage across the resistor is proportional to the current through it, and the proportionality constant is the resistance.

-### 2. Experiment 2: Varying Voltage to Observe Changes in Current
+### 2. Varying Voltage to Observe Changes in Current

 Objective:

 Show how changing the voltage across a resistor affects the current, verifying Ohm’s Law.

 Materials:

 - Variable power supply (or a series of batteries with different voltages)
 - Resistor (e.g., 1 kΩ)
 - Ammeter